How do I pick a good karate/martial arts school?

 Do you have beginner only classes?

-However, for new students we do schedule an introductory beginner seminar where you will be taught basic etiquette, stances, blocks, kicks etc. These introductory beginner seminars are held at the start of each term, but many students also like to schedule a private one-on-one lesson when starting, and these can be booked by appointment with the Head Instructor.
+For new students we do schedule an introductory beginner seminar where you will be taught basic etiquette, stances, blocks, kicks etc. These introductory beginner seminars are held at the start of each term, but many students also like to schedule a private one-on-one lesson when starting, and these can be booked by appointment with the Head Instructor.

 For all our class times, please see our class timetable.